Why invest in real estate in Hungary?

 Real estate growth in Hungary

-Eurostat statistics, as measured by the property price index, indicate an average price increase of around 4.3% in the Eurozone and the European Union for the second half of 2018, compared to the same period a year earlier.
+Eurostat statistics, as measured by the property price index, indicate an average price increase of around 4.3% in the Eurozone and the European Union for the second half of 2018 compared to the same period a year earlier.

 Security of real estate transactions in Hungary

-• Registration fees: 4% of the purchase price
+- Registration fees: 4% of the purchase price

-• Attorney fees: 1% of the purchase price
+- Lawyer's fees: 1% of the purchase price

-• Property tax: 5.6 euros/m²
+- Property tax: 5.6 euros / m²

-• VAT on new construction: 5% (until 2023)
+- VAT on new constructions: 5% (until 2023)

-• Tax on actually taxable rents: 15%
+- Taxation on actually taxable rents: 15%

 Budapest is one of the most popular destinations in the world.
 The city was ranked the second most beautiful city in the world to visit by the renowned CN Traveler magazine.